paulovn/artifact-manager/README.md

 * `--min-size`: the minimum size of an artifact file to be included in the list (0 for files of any size)
 * `--files`: files to be explicitly included as artifacts, if they exist, regardless of size.
-This is a multi-argument options: include as many files as needed, separated by spaces.
+This is a multi-argument option: include as many files as needed, separated by spaces.
 Note that the option must *not* be immediately followed by any positional arguments (such as the operation, or the local folder), or they will be taken as file names.